-Ranked-Choice voting was passed by the voters as an amendment to the City Charter in March of 2002.
+Voters passed Ranked-Choice voting as an amendment to the City Charter in March of 2002.
 Ranked-choice voting allows San Francisco voters to rank up to three candidates for a single office.
 This makes it possible to elect local officials by majority vote without the need for a separate run-off election.

 Who is elected using ranked-choice voting?

 San Francisco voters use ranked-choice voting to elect the Mayor, Sheriff, District Attorney, City Attorney, Treasurer, Assessor-Recorder, Public Defender, and Members of the Board of Supervisors.

 The ranked-choice ballot lists the names of all the candidates in three repeating columns.

 - To mark the ranked-choice ballot, select your first-choice candidate in the first column by completing the arrow pointing to your choice.

 - To indicate a second choice, select a different candidate in the second column by completing the arrow pointing to your choice.

 - To indicate a third choice, select a different candidate in the third column by completing the arrow pointing to your choice.